 Wait a minute!
-Never mind how!
+Never mind HOW to deal with change!

 And the answer is .... because change is coming.